Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/testing/TESTING.md

 The art work form can be closed without entry, but does not seem to take advantage of MaterializeCSS's documented process.

 ## Implementation of EmailJS API
+The emailJS implementation is in response to the user story: 'As a club administrator I would like to remind members of forthcoming club dues and subscriptions.
+'.
 Simple process testing of the EmailJS showed some procedural and functional shortcomings.
 The initial implementation attempted to use a personal gmail account.
 The API key was hardcoded into the javascript file, again not ideal.